The 10 Best Basic Tool Sets for DIY Jobs Around the House

 $100

-We’ve saved the biggest set for last!
+I’ve looked and looked and still haven’t found a bigger set than this!
 This DEKOPRO set comes with a whopping 218 pieces, including claw hammer, pliers, sockets, a ratchet, screwdrivers, insulating tape, a tape measure, screwdriver sets, a combination wrench, a bit holder, a 9-inch torpedo level, long-nose pliers, long screwdriver bits, and even a 6-inch saw.

 It’s definitely a more “advanced” set that will serve you well as you get into more complicated and involved DIY projects around your house.
 Sure, the price tag is a bit higher, but it’s well worth it to ensure you’ve got all the tools you need right at your fingertips.